sawadhwa/sawadhwa.github.io/README.md

    The third attribute that we studied was the type of jobs that were offered by each gender and race.
 This attribute gave us varied results and there wasn’t one consecutive pattern throughout each race or even each gender.
 For some races, the higher level job offers were received more by the women than the men.
 However, some of the other races had the men receive the higher level jobs so there was no obvious pattern.
    The statistical results of our two-way ANOVA test which used an average job level of ranked recommendation which was dependent on the applicant’s gender and race (ethnicity) in an online job market website gave us different results for each measure.
 For the p-value for the gender test, we received a value of 0.799.
 Meanwhile, for the p-value for the race test, we received a value of 0.092.
 Finally, for the p-value of the race and gender test, we received a value of 0.624.

-### Conclusion and Discussion

-	In our project, we tried to discover if gender and racial bias was present in data science employment.
-According to our results, our test failed to reject the null hypotheses.
-We calculated this by using a two-way ANOVA test using average job level as our dependent variable meanwhile race and gender served as our independent variables.
-The result shows that none of our three tests (gender, race, race + gender) show any type of inequality.
-The reason why we are rejecting our hypotheses is because none of our p-values was under the standard 0.05 level.
-However, if we used the 0.1 level of significance, there might have been some differential treatment when it came to race.
-That level of significance is a very weak indicator so we decided to keep our original results.

 ### Big Libraries